 Ask and answer questions on the D2L discussion board

 Every weekly topic will have a dedicated discussion board where you can ask questions.
 You might want clarification on something in lecture or the textbook, or you’re stuck on an exercise and need a hint or have someone to tell you what the problem with your proposed solution is.
 Your instructor and TAs will help.
 One of the course outcomes, however, is to make you a better, more collaborative learner and teacher yourself.
 So feel free to attempt to explain things others ask questions about, and provide hints for those who get stuck yourself.

-The reading, videos, in-class groupwork, and work on problem sets will prepare you for the weekly quizzes and challenge problems.
+The reading, videos, in-class groupwork, and work on problem sets will prepare you for the weekly quizzes and timed problems.
 Quizzes are multiple-choice and are given on D2L.
 They will be open book, untimed, and you have three attempts at each.
-In addition, each major learning outcome has a challenge problem associated with it: this is like a problem (or short set of problems) on the problem set, except that it is timed and you must solve it on your own.
-Quizzes and challenge problems are due Sundays at midnight (for topics covered the preceding week).
+In addition, each major learning outcome has a timed problem associated with it: this is like a problem (or short set of problems) on the problem set, except that it is timed and you must solve it on your own.
+Quizzes and timed problems are due Mondays at midnight (for topics covered the preceding week).